 Outside of EYSO, Sheppard is also the Education Conductor of the Elgin Symphony Orchestra, Music Director of the University of Chicago Chamber Orchestra and the Gilbert and Sullivan Opera Company of Chicago, and Artistic Director of the Hyde Park Youth Symphony.
 For the 2022-23 season, he is the Guest Resident Conductor at the Bienen School of Music, where he conducts the Northwestern University Symphony Orchestra.

 Sheppard has guest-conducted orchestras in North and South America, including the Orquesta Sinfónica Nacional del Paraguay, the Chicago Philharmonic, the Champaign Urbana Symphony Orchestra, the Lake Geneva Symphony Orchestra, and the Blue Lake International Youth Symphony.
 As a teacher, Sheppard inspires students to nurture a deep love and understanding of music and performing through his own passion, musicianship and conducting.
 Sheppard currently serves as president of the IL Comprehensive Musicianship through Performance (IL CMP) Committee as it encourages teaching with intention and performing with understanding.

-Sheppard studied with Donald Schleicher as a doctoral candidate in orchestral conducting at the University of Illinois, and before that earned his master’s degree in orchestral conducting under the tutelage of Gerardo Edelstein at Penn State University.
+Sheppard studied with Donald Schleicher as a doctoral candidate in orchestral conducting at the University of Illinois.
+Before that, he earned his master’s degree in orchestral conducting under Gerardo Edelstein at Penn State University.
+Past positions include Music Director of the Sangamon Valley Civic Orchestra and Youth Symphony, Orchestra Director at Juniata College, and Assistant Conductor of the Central Pennsylvania Youth Orchestra.
 He holds bachelor’s degrees in Liberal Arts, Music Education, and Violin Performance from Penn State where he studied with Max Zorin.